prosimpleee/FunctionFindWeekdays/README.md

-# function_to_find_weekdayss
+# fun_to_find_weekdays
-Easy way to find weekdays if you have holidays table, function SQL
+Easy way to find weekdays if you have a holidays table, function SQL